 At a recent protest gathering there was the usual splattering of anti-billionaire protest signs, which is understandable, but it distracts from the deeper and more important issue.

 There is a problem when billionaires are the focus of attention.
-It distracts us from the real problem which is capitalism.
+It distracts from the real problem which is capitalism.
 Billionaires are a mere product, as are the impoverished, of the capitalist system.
 Capitalism pumps out billionaires and poor people the way the auto industry pumps out engines and transmissions.
 They are a structural characteristic of the system: products of the larger material and ideological system.

-Without question, capitalism inspires the rapid development of new goods and services, but at what costs.
+Without question, capitalism inspires the rapid development of new goods and services, but at what costs?
 How many of these goods and services are actually healthy for society.
 In the U.S., the Nation’s obsession with guns, sports, entertainment, personal grooming, oversized houses and cars, occurs side-by-side with poverty, homelessness, and numerous other inexcusable, and unnecessary social ills.

-Worst of all, capitalism inspires war.
-The competitive nature of the system send firms on a never ending quest for low cost material and labor resources in both the domestic and international realms.
-This leads the Nation into conflict with other nations who are involved in the same competitive quest.
-The lifting of material ambitions relative to communal concerns and to the humane more broadly, make the movement towards war inevitable.
+The international competition for resources lead nations into conflict with other nations who are involved in the same competitive process.
+The lifting of material ambitions relative to communal concerns and to the humane more broadly, facilitates the slide towards war during this competitive battle.

 The good news is, when we see this clearly, it allows us to shed the spiritually damaging hatred which is inspired when we focus our attention on billionaires.
-When we see that billionaires are mere products of the system, this facilitates a shift in our focus towards the real problem: capitalism.
-The issue then becomes, how do we peacefully overthrow the damaging ideological system of capitalism, and replace it with a system based on cooperation, empathy, and love.
-This requires action, coincident with spiritual growth.
+When we see that billionaires are mere products of a flawed ideology, albeit one they believe-in, this facilitates a shift in our focus towards the real problem: capitalism.

 ###